Ahmad-Sip-Operations/general-template/src/types/README.md

 - 🧩 What Is the types/ Folder?
 - It includes:

-  - Global interfaces (e.g., User, Role, APIResponse)
+  - Global interfaces (e.g., Database Config)
   - Shared enums and type utilities
   - `.d.ts` files for ambient type definitions